 St Lucia is the second largest of the Windward Islands, located 110 miles north-west of Barbados and almost equidistant between Martinique in the north and St Vincent in the south.

-Royal by Rex Resorts
+Mystique Royal St. Lucia by Rex Resorts

 You can slow down to a stroll and slip into the Royal Spa, the perfect place to enjoy a wide range of treatments and therapies within the elegant surroundings of Reduit beach.